 You could easily change the line-colors of the logo as well as the background color by defining different color values for both CSS variables:

-Extend one of the size SCSS placeholders in case that you don't want the default (xlarge, 58px width, 40px height): %logo-size-xsmall
+Extend one of the size SCSS placeholders in case that you don't want the default (xlarge, 58px width, 40px height): %logo-size-xsmall, %logo-size-small, %logo-size-medium, %logo-size-large or %logo-size-xlarge

 Please have a look especially at the section for form validation within the overall components/forms page.